 Been the destination of more than 45% of the foreigner tourists who come to Brazil, it is more than clear that Rio de Janeiro is the favorite Brazilian destination for those coming to visit the country.
 Home of Brazilian postcards like Cristo Redentor and Pão de Açucar, Rio is a must for any traveler or tourist.
 However, some security measures are necessary to make sure you will be able to enjoy your trip to Rio de Janeiro and not get a headache instead.

-Although Rio is an amazing destination, it doesn’t prevent it from being a dangerous one, unfortunately.
-And as a Brazilian I think it is a duty to give some Brazilian tips for those who are willing to come visit it.
+Although Rio is an amazing destination, with stunning landscapes and fun activities all over, it doesn’t prevent it from being a dangerous city, unfortunately.
+And as a Brazilian, I think it is a duty to give some Brazilian tips for those who are willing to come to visit Rio de Janeiro.

 How to enjoy Rio de Janeiro safely

 I know it is a pretty normal thing to do, sometimes you need to call someone, or check something on your phone like a map or something like that, but avoid playing with your phone on the streets.
 Stealing phone from people on the street is the most common crime we have here.
 If you feel the need to check your phone, look for a store, supermarket or mall to get in so you can check it.

 Don’t wear jewelry/watches